chahatgupta1234/Weather_Application/README.md

 - **City Search:** Provides the option to search for weather information in a specific city.
 - **User-Friendly Interface:** Displays essential weather details, including temperature, description, wind speed, humidity, and cloudiness.

-## Demo

-Include screenshots or GIFs of your application in action.

 ## Technologies Used

 - HTML